Zomievey/midterm/readME.md

 a.
 Successfully ordered pizza!
 b.
 Successfully ordered a hamburger!
 c.
 Successfully ordered a taco!
-d.
+---->d.
 Please select an option you can afford.

 ---

 12. What is the Document Object Model?

-a. programming interface for HTML Documents
+--->a. programming interface for HTML Documents
 b.
 CSS framework
 c.
 JavaScript framework for building applications
 d.
 VS Code extension

 ---

-13. Briefly describe what this code bloack does.
+13. Briefly describe what this code block does.

 window.addEventListener("DOMContentLoaded", function() {
 let div = document.createElement("div");